 But China is soon to be overtaken by India.
-In the chart below we see historic and projected population by country, spanning from 1800 through to 2100.
-The projections – made by the UN's Population Division – suggest that by 2024, India will surpass China to become the world's most populous country.
+In the chart here we see historic and projected population by country, spanning from 10,000 BCE through to 2100.
+The projections – made by the UN’s Population Division – suggest that by 2027, India will surpass China to become the world’s most populous country.

 Projections are always associated with a degree of uncertainty and this means the crossing point could be a few years earlier or later.
 But even within this degree of uncertainty, it’s expected that India will become the most populous country within the next decade.